cb-42/ATS2020_PG9/README.md

 V. Knit the Tutorial (optional: &lt; 5 minutes)
 -----------------------------------------------

-Finally, the .Rmd filed included with this course package can be assembled into an html report by cliking the Knit button inside RStudio.
+Finally, the .Rmd filed included with these course materials can be assembled into an html report by cliking the Knit button inside RStudio.

 ![Knit](images/knit.png)